afern247/Confetti-SwiftUI/README.md

 | radius             | CGFloat        | explosion radius                                      | 300.0                                                                                                |
 | repetitions        | Int            | number of repetitions for the explosion               | 0                                                                                                    |
 | repetitionInterval | Double         | duration between the repetitions                      | 1.0                                                                                                  |

-### Configurator Application With Live Preview

-You can use the configurator app in [demo project here](https://github.com/simibac/Confetti-SwiftUIDemo) to make your desired animation or get inspired by one of the many examples.

 <p align="center">
    <img src="./Gifs/configurator.png" width="150" />